Exploring Context Generalizability in Citywide Crowd Mobility Prediction: An Analytic Framework and Benchmark: Introduction

-\item \textbf{Unknown generalizability of context modeling techniques.} Though several context modeling techniques have been proposed, it is hard to determine a suitable modeling technique given an STCFP task.
-As far as we know, no previous study has analyzed the generalizability of different context modeling techniques across scenarios. \end{itemize}
+\textbf{\textit{Unknown generalizability of context modeling techniques}}.
+Though several context modeling techniques have been proposed, it is hard to determine a suitable modeling technique given an STCFP task.
+As far as we know, no previous study has analyzed the generalizability of different context modeling techniques across scenarios.

 To sum up, in this paper, we aim to analyze the generalizability of both contextual features and context modeling techniques in STCFP applications.
 We conduct a large-scale analytical and experimental empirical study.
-Particularly, we try to give some design guidelines for the research community and make the following contributions: \begin{itemize}[leftmargin=0.24cm] \item To the best of our knowledge, this is the first study that focuses on investigating how contextual factors (both features and modeling techniques) would generally and quantitatively impact spatiotemporal crowd flow prediction performance in various practical scenarios.
-By answering this critical but under-investigated problem, we expect that this research can inspire researchers and practitioners to learn how to efficiently incorporate contextual factors in STCFP models and applications.
+Particularly, we try to give some design guidelines for the research community and make the following contributions: \begin{itemize}

+\item To the best of our knowledge, this is the first study that focuses on investigating how contextual factors (both features and modeling techniques) would generally and quantitatively impact crowd mobility prediction performance in various practical scenarios.
+By answering this critical but under-investigated problem, we expect that this research can inspire researchers and practitioners to learn how to efficiently incorporate contextual factors in crowd mobility prediction models and applications.

-\item By surveying recent STCFP studies, we categorize the mostly-used contextual features in literature, including weather, holiday, temporal position, and POIs.
-For weather, we further decompose it into seven common variables, including temperature, humidity, visibility, etc. In addition, by investigating existing context modeling techniques, we develop a novel unified taxonomy for the context modeling techniques in state-of-the-art STCFP models.
-It is worth noting that, with this taxonomy, we summarize 14 possible context modeling techniques in total; while ten techniques are leveraged in literature, \textit{the other four are newly established and investigated by our work}.
+\item By surveying recent studies, we categorize the mostly-used contextual features in literature, including weather, holiday, temporal position, POIs, road, demographic, and spatial position.
+Additionally, a new unified analytic framework for context modeling techniques in STCFP models is developed, summarizing a total of 14 techniques.
+While ten techniques are leveraged in literature, \textit{the other four are newly established and investigated by our work}.

+\item We have created and released an experimental repository\footnote{\url{https://github.com/Liyue-Chen/STCFPContext}} that provides crowd mobility data, aligned contextual data, and state-of-the-art STCFP models.
+The repository covers three applications: bike-sharing usage, metro passenger flow, and electronic vehicle demand.
+Researchers can utilize this platform to experiment with their own STCFP applications and explore the effectiveness and generalizability of the context.